Alexander zu Dohna-Schlobitten (1899–1997): Personal life

 Since his grandfather, Prince Richard (1843-1916) and father, Prince Richard (1872-1918) both died toward the end of the Great War, Alexander became the head of his branch of the House of Dohna before World War II.
 The Kingdom of Prussia had incorporated the lands of the various branches (Lauck, Schlobitten, Reichertswalde and Schlodien-Carwinden) into a privileged family trust in 1840, of which Alexander became a primary beneficiary.
 Alexander was also the male heir of the Schlobittens, entitled by hereditary grant of 1 January 1900 to bear the title of Prince, as well as Burgrave, and the style of Serene Highness, titles recognised post-monarchy by Germany only as part of his surname.
 (The other two surviving branches of the Dohna-Schlobitten line were never elevated to princely status; the family historically carried only comital rank, their burgravial fief never having been declared an Imperial State within the Holy Roman Empire.)

 Alexander was succeeded as head of the Dohna-Schlobitten princely line by the eldest of his sons, the Burgrave Friedrich (born 1933), who has declined to make use of the family's princely title.
 By his former wife, Countess Alexandra Hahn von Burgsdorff (born 1943), Friedrich is the father of five children including his own heir, Count Rüdiger zu Dohna-Schlobitten (born 1966), a software designer in Karlsruhe.

 The Dohna-Schlobitten art collection was exhibited in Berlin's Schönhausen Palace in 2019.

+Death

+in 1979 he moved to Basel, Switzerland where he wrote his memoirs and where he died in 1997 at the age of 97.